This post contains affiliate links. Read our disclosure policy here.

 Kids like this may be strident and pushy about how they think things should be done.
 But they don't always realize how their words are affecting others around them.
 They don’t realize how other people view their behavior.

 To help, we can talk about some different ways to think before you speak and the impact your words can have on others.
 My favorite lesson to use with children is the Chrysanthemum Lesson.
 It’s simple yet visually it makes a big impact.

 One heart cut out of construction paper for every child, plus one for you

 Before you read, pass out the paper hearts to all the children.
 Keep one to the side for yourself, and do not use it during the activity

-Tell the children to pay attention to whether the characters in the book were using kind words or when Mean Jean was taking over a character in the book.
+Tell the children to pay attention to whether the characters in the book were using kind words or when a character was using mean words.

-As you read the book, every time Mean Jean is taking over a character’s brain and says something mean to Chrysanthemum, have the students wrinkle up a piece of their paper heart to represent how mean words impact others.
+As you read the book, every time a character says something mean to Chrysanthemum, have the students wrinkle up a piece of their paper heart to represent how mean words impact others.